wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_MODULE

-This table is not being used in Identity Server latest version.
+This table is not being used in the latest version of WSO2 Identity Server.

 -   `UM_ID`
 -   `UM_MODULE_NAME`